jucian0/posts/developing-redux.md

 }
 ```

-When `reduce` method is invoked it's return a new state and assign to `state` property of store, after that we iterate `subscribers` property and invoking every subscribed function passing the new state by argument, this way every listener will be notified with the new application state.
+When `reduce` method is invoked it returns a new state and assign it to `state` property of the store, after that, we iterate `subscribers` property and invoking every subscribed function passing the new state by argument, this way every listener will be notified with the new application state.

 Using it: